tjolson1495/Calculator/README.md

-Enter an aritmetic expression to receive its respective solution.
+Enter an arithmetic expression to receive its respective solution.

 The following symbols may be used:
 - '+' addition